How to Undertake Executive Leadership Assessments

 If you are ready to launch an executive leadership assessment with your team, here are five steps you can follow to make sure the process is smooth, and the assessment is used effectively

-- Make a plan for how and when the assessment is going to be incorporated in your hiring, promotion, or talent development process
+- Create a plan – Make a plan for how and when the assessment is going to be incorporated in your hiring, promotion, or talent development process

-- Decide how the results of the assessment will be used in your decision making process
+- Make decisions about its use – Decide how the results of the assessment will be used in your decision making process

-- Introduce the executive leadership assessment to your team and explain how and why it is being used
+- Introduce the assessment – Introduce the executive leadership assessment to your team and explain how and why it is being used

-- Refer back to the results of the assessment; use them as a baseline to measure progress and to supplement ongoing employee development
+- Utilize assessment results – Refer back to the results of the assessment; use them as a baseline to measure progress and to supplement ongoing employee development

-Ready to get started?
 If you’re looking for a reliable executive leadership assessment, check out SIGMA’s Leadership Skills Profile – Revised (LSP-R).
 The LSP-R is a personality-based assessment of leadership skills that can be used to guide leadership development efforts.
 The test scores individuals on 50 leadership competencies including cognitive, personal, interpersonal, and senior leadership skills.
 Everyone who takes the LSP-R will automatically receive a Focus Report which includes a summary of scores and analysis of results, as well as templates and activities for creating a personalized development plan.

 Looking for More?